-Figure 238: Format NVM Completion Event Data Format (Event Type 08h)
+Figure 239: Format NVM Completion Event Data Format (Event Type 08h)

-Bytes Description 03:00 Namespace Identifier: Contains the namespace identifier specified in the Format NVM command.
-04 Smallest Format Progress Indicator: For a Format NVM command that formats a single namespace, this field contains the lowest numerical value that was available for reporting in the FPI field of the Identify Namespace data structure (i.e., if the format did not complete successfully and the FPI field is supported, then this field contains the percentage of the namespace that remained to be formatted at the time the Format NVM command completed, refer to Figure 280) during the format operation.
+Bytes Descriptio n 03:00 Namespace Identifier: Contains the namespace identifier specified in the Format NVM command.
+04 Smallest Format Progress Indicator: For a Format NVM command that formats a single namespace, this field contains the lowest numerical value that was available for reporting in the FPI field of the Identify Namespace data structure (i.e., if the format did not complete successfully and the FPI field is supported, then this field contains the percentage of the namespace that remained to be formatted at the time the Format NVM command completed, refer to Figure 281) during the format operation.
 For a Format NVM command that formats all namespaces this field shall be cleared to 0h.
-Format NVM Status: Contains the status of the format operation.
+Format NV M Status: Contains the status of the format operation.
 Bits Definition 7:2 Reserved 05 1 Incomplete Format: If set to '1', then the format operation modified some or all of the user data but did not complete successfully.
 If set to '1', then the Format NVM Error bit shall be set to '1'.
 If cleared to '0', then the format operation either did not modify any user data or the format operation completed successfully.
 0 Format NVM Error: If set to '1', then the format operation did not complete successfully.
 If cleared to '0', then the format operation completed successfully.
 07:06 Completion Information: Contains a vendor specific value that may provide more information about the completion of the format operation (e.g., if the format operation did not complete successfully, then this field may contain a vendor specific code that indicates a vendor specific reason).
-11:08 Status Field: Contains the value that was reported in the status code field for the completion queue entry, if any, for the Format NVM command associated with this event.
-If no completion queue entry was reported, then this field shall be cleared to 0h.